AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/microsoft-dynamics-sync-lead-sync.md

 ## Can I manually force a sync of a person from Marketo to a lead in Dynamics? {#can-i-manually-force-a-sync-of-a-person-from-marketo-to-a-lead-in-dynamics}

 No, the automated background sync is the only way to sync updates between Marketo and Dynamics.
-The [Sync Person to Microsoft](../../../../product-docs/core-marketo-concepts/smart-campaigns/microsoft-dynamics-flow-actions/sync-person-to-microsoft.md)&nbsp;flow action will not force a sync of the lead.
+The [Sync Person to Microsoft](../../../../product-docs/core-marketo-concepts/smart-campaigns/microsoft-dynamics-flow-actions/sync-person-to-microsoft.md) flow action will not force a sync of the lead.

 ## What fields will sync to Marketo? {#what-fields-will-sync-to-marketo}

-You can&nbsp; [select fields to sync](https://docs.marketo.com/pages/viewpage.action?pageId=3571830#Step3of3:ConnectMicrosoftDynamicswithMarketo(Online)-SelectFieldstoSync)&nbsp;during setup.&nbsp;
+You can  [select fields to sync](https://docs.marketo.com/pages/viewpage.action?pageId=3571830#Step3of3:ConnectMicrosoftDynamicswithMarketo(Online)-SelectFieldstoSync) during setup.

 ## Will Marketo respect the Dynamics validation rules? {#will-marketo-respect-the-dynamics-validation-rules}